apache/datafusion-comet/README.md

 # Apache Arrow DataFusion Comet

-Comet is an Apache Spark plugin that uses [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/) as native runtime to achieve dramatic improvement in terms of query efficiency and query runtime.
+Comet is an Apache Spark plugin that uses [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/) as native runtime to achieve improvement in terms of query efficiency and query runtime.

 On a high level, Comet aims to support:
 - a native Parquet implementation, including both reader and writer